Why set up a Notification Channel?

 icon1

-3. Your organisation operates responsibly
+3. Your organisation operates sustainably

 icon1